Elliott Brothers (computer company): EASAMS

 EASAMS senior management was highly conservative, and a number of innovative engineers working on 'private venture' projects such as Hierarchical Object-Oriented Design (HOOD) and Ada language development left to form their own firms.
 These included Admiral Computing (which later merged with Logica), Systems Designers Ltd (which later merged with Electronic Data Systems (EDS), and subsequently became part of Hewlett-Packard (HP)) and Software Sciences (later a part of IBM UK).

-EASAMS Ltd was an independent company within General Electric Company plc (GEC), founded in 1962 to provide services in system design, operational research and project management.
+EASAMS Ltd was an independent company within General Electric Company (GEC), founded in 1962 to provide services in system design, operational research and project management.
 In the 1990s EASAMS became part of Marconi Electronic Systems before losing its identity.

 Computers

 The following computer models were produced: